dsasaank-369/Pokemon/README.md

 <img width="2295" alt="logo" src="images/readme.png">

-Hacktoberfest, in its 9th year, is a month-long celebration of open source software run by DigitalOcean.
-During the month of October, we invite you to join open-source software enthusiasts, beginners, and the developer community by contributing to open-source projects.
-You can do this in a variety of ways:
+In its ninth year, Hacktoberfest is a month-long celebration of open source software hosted by DigitalOcean.
+We welcome you to join open-source software enthusiasts, beginners, and the development community by contributing to open-source projects throughout the month of October.
+This can be accomplished in a variety of ways:

 * Prepare and share your project for collaboration
 * Contribute to the betterment of a project via pull requests